debugdesuka/R_Pi_4_Fanshim_PWM/README.md

 # R Pi 4 Python Fanshim PWM_Temperature Control with logging

+## Notes
+December 4th: added an alternative algorithm and the ability to switch to it by editing fanshim.py.
+See lines 50 to 54.
+The alternative ensures fan runs at atleast 50% f there has been a larger increase in temperature and continues to run until temperature has dropped a little lower.
+The amount used when checking for temp rise and lowering temp is a quarter of the span between low temp and high temp.

 ## Get code

 To install this code that was controlling the fan on my R Pi 4 on December 3rd 2019 use the usual green "Clone or Download" button above.